 Furthermore, IG seems to succeed in making girls wear less or encourage people to fake an overly-perfect lifestyle.
 Maybe, I’m just old-fashioned to think this way. :)

 Sorry, I’d digressed.
-Anyway, this time around, I decided to purchase the Suncut’s waterproof version which comes in a yellow bottle.
+Anyway, while in Japan in 2019, I’d decided to purchase Suncut’s waterproof version which comes in a yellow bottle.
 I can still recall standing in front of the shelf at Don Quijote for a darn long time, trying to figure out the difference between the various Suncut products.

-As you see, Suncut has products in a few distinct colors, such as baby blue, yellow and royal blue.
+As you see, Suncut comes packed in various colors, such as baby blue, yellow and royal blue.
 And under each color, you can choose either a gel, essence or spray.
 It certainly didn’t help speed up the purchase process when the packaging were printed in Japanese.

 Which Suncut Sunscreen to choose for your needs?